pkolaczk/fclones/README.md

     fclones group / --exclude '/dev/**' '/proc/**'

 ### Removing Files
-To remove files or replace them by links, you need to send the report produced by `fclones group` to the standard input of `fclones remove` or `fclones link` command.
+To remove duplicate files, move them to a different place or replace them by links, you need to send the report produced by `fclones group` to the standard input of `fclones remove`, `fclones move` or `fclones link` command.
 The report format is detected automatically.
 Currently, `default` and `json` report formats are supported.

 Assuming the list of duplicates has been saved in file `dupes.txt`, the following commands would remove the redundant files:

-    fclones link <dupes.txt         # replace with hard links fclones link -s <dupes.txt      # replace with soft links fclones remove <dupes.txt       # remove totally
+    fclones link <dupes.txt             # replace with hard links fclones link -s <dupes.txt          # replace with soft links fclones move target_dir <dupes.txt  # move to target_dir
+    fclones remove <dupes.txt           # remove totally

 If you prefer to do everything at once without storing the list of groups in a file, you can pipe: